robotology/icub-tech-support/.github/ISSUE_TEMPLATE/support-request.md

 - either using labels if you're already a contributor,
 - or by specifying it while detailing the issue.

-Fill in three following two sections
+Fill in the following sections
 -->

-## Description of the failure
+## Brief description of the request/failure

-## Detailed conditions
+## Detailed context

-## Add log files of the failure
+## Accompanying material
 <!-- Please attach here any file you may consider useful (pictures, screenshot, logs, etc.). -->